The Case of the Mysterious Citations

 This phenomenon poses a burden on the peer-review process.
 Reviewers cannot reliably detect such errors by inspection alone.
 Verifying a suspicious reference may require checking reference data (e.g. titles, author names, venues, DOIs) against external publication records (libraries, metadata aggregators), an effort that scales poorly when combined with an already time-consuming review workflow.
-As a result, fabricated or incorrect citations can pass unnoticed, undermining the integrity of the evaluation process.
+As a result, fabricated or hallucinated citations can pass unnoticed, undermining the integrity of the evaluation process.

 This paper outlines an effort to make this emerging issue visible.
-By analyzing papers published in computer science conferences, we quantify the prevalence and characteristics of incorrect and fabricated citations associated with LLM-assisted writing.
-Rather than treating these incidents as isolated anecdotes, we provide empirical evidence of their scope, offering a foundation for informed discussion and policy in an era where generative models are a common part of academic authorship.
+By analyzing papers published in computer science conferences, we quantify the prevalence of "mysterious" citations, or those in which the cited title is not found at the cited location and also cannot be located through Google searches.
+Rather than treating these incidents as isolated anecdotes, we provide empirical evidence of their scope and correlation to the advent of large language models, offering a foundation for informed discussion and policy in an era where generative models are a common part of academic authorship.